J0rgeSerran0/gnatmq/README.md

 Note: this is a fork from the Paolo Patierno repo that fix some bugs or issues I have experimented using this library in production.

+Three (3) bugs resolved in this repo:
+* MqttClient
+Bug resolution:
+Is not a good idea throw an exception in the Publish method.
+Return 0 should be better too instead throw an exception.
+As a plus, should be interesting register a log if we want to trace this situation.

+* MqttPublisherManager
+Bug resolution:
+Avoid a strange situation when a subscription client comes to null.
+Really, Is not a normal situation, but I have noticed that sometimes, a subscription client could be null.
+In these cases, an exception is generated at runtime.
+Here, we mitigate this behaviour.

+* MqttSubscriberManager
+Bug resolution:
+"The collection has been modified while accessing it" The Get methods have not the lock action.
+The concurrent action could generate an exception in runtime.
+This code, resolves this bug.

 # GnatMQ

 ![](images/gnat.jpg)